Resume Annex

 • Including everything since college.
 Keep the last 10-15 years detailed; summarize the rest in a single line.

-• Acronyms without expansions.
-ATS may match either form.
+• Acronyms without expansions. hiring system may match either form.
 Spell out the acronym once, then use the short form.

 The 5 must-have keywords for a Curriculum Developer